5 Ways To Overcome The Biggest Hurdle Keeping You From Success

-Let's face it, we all have weaknesses — and most of us ignore them, pretend they don't exist, and choose to focus only on our strengths, which means we don't do anything about them.
+We all have weaknesses — and most of us ignore them, pretend they don't exist, and choose to focus only on our strengths, which means we don't do anything about them.
 And so they grow and continue to hold us back.

-The good news is that you’re in good company — because most people are in the same boat.
+Here's the straight truth: your biggest weakness is a security blanket that's preventing you from achieving your full potential.
+The good news is you’re in good company — because most people are in the same boat.
 But that's not a good excuse for not trying to overcome it.
-And you can overcome your biggest weakness, but only if you're willing to face it.

-Before we go any further, I want to be clear about something.
 Overcoming your greatest weakness won't be easy.
 In fact, it will likely be quite difficult.
 But people do it every day.
 And so can you.
+So, how can you learn to face your weakness and finally overcome it?

-1. Lean into your imperfection.
+1. Lean into your imperfection

 Why is it that human beings accept that people, in general, aren't perfect, yet are embarrassed to admit their own imperfections?
 One word: vulnerability.
 Imperfection and weakness mean that we're vulnerable.